hapifhir/playground-basic-test-app-react/README.md

 * [ ] Apply validation to the inputs - the name box cannot contain non-alphabetic characters, and the date field must be a valid date structure (YYYY/MM/DD).

+* [ ] Time the request.
+Output the time on the footer of the page.
+Display in the following format `Mon 06 Mar 2017 at 00:00:00`.

-* [ ] Prevent the button search button from multi-clicks wihout using timeouts.
+* [ ] Prevent the search button from multi-clicks wihout using timeouts.

 * [ ] Commit your work.